premierstacks/php-cs-fixer-stack/README.md

 ### ⚔️ Battle-Tested Reliability

 Depend on configurations that have been rigorously tested across a spectrum of PHP projects.
-From small-scale applications to large, complex systems, our PHP CS Fixer Config provides a reliable foundation for maintaining high code quality.
+From small-scale applications to large, complex systems, our PHP CS Fixer Stack provides a reliable foundation for maintaining high code quality.

 ### 🏆 Premier Quality Guarantee